Elementary Music WorksheetsFunMusicCo2020-10-30T06:54:37+00:00

 Therefore, if you’re teaching a piece of music, and your students are having an issue with a particular rhythm, lets say leaving out a rest or something..
 What do you do?

 Teach them the song, help them with the rhythm, and then say “lets do a theory sheet now?” and give them a theory sheet on Pitch?
+NO WAY!

 Here is my “perfect world” scenario for a music lesson: